telerik/winforms-docs/cloud-services/aws/connect-to-data-in-the-cloud/dynamodb.md

 ## Overview

 This article will show you to create a Winforms application and access data stored in a DynamoDB table.
-It shows how you can connect to the AWS from a blank Winforms project as well.
+It shows how you can connect to the AWS DynamoDB service from a blank Winforms project as well.

 Please note that you can use the local version of DynamoDB to setup and test your application.
 This article shows a real example.